nadegeguiglielmoni/phasing_assemblies/README.md

-# Phasing or purging: tackling the genome assembly of a highly heterozygous animal species in the era of high-accuracy long reads
+# Phasing genome assemblies of non-model animal species in the era of high-accuracy long reads

 ## Quality control